In a world where people have a lot of choices, the story may be the deciding factor.

 Legend has it that Sara Blakely’s first “we’ve done it!” moment was in a Neiman Marcus dressing room.
 She’d arranged a meeting with the hosiery buyer, who wasn’t so interested in Sara’s product.
 Prepared for dismissal, Sara asked the buyer, “May I just slip into a dressing room and show you the difference in how these white pants look with Spanx underneath?”
 And the rest is history.

-Want to uncover and craft your own origin story?
+Ready to craft your own origin story?

 You might not think you have a good origin story, or any story at all.
 But I promise you do.
 Whether it’s for yourself or your business, you can uncover it by thoughtfully answering five easy questions.